Kidney infection (pyelonephritis)

 About kidney infection

-Your kidneys do a number of important jobs.
+Your kidneys do several important jobs.
 They ‘clean’ your blood by filtering out water and waste products to make pee (urine).
 They also control your blood pressure and the amount of fluid in your body.

 Doctors call kidney infections acute pyelonephritis.
-‘Acute’ just means it is a short-term, rather than a long-term, kidney problem.
+‘Acute’ just means the infection lasts for a short while (short-term), rather than being a long-term kidney problem.
 Pyelonephritis means inflammation at the centre of the kidney.

 Kidney infections usually develop from an infection in your lower urinary tract.
 This includes: